-- Living cell can concentrate the solute, dead cell can’t.
+- A living cell can concentrate the solute, dead cell can’t.

-- Suction pump can lift upto 34 ft in 1 atm pressure.
+- The suction pump can lift up to 34 ft in 1 atm pressure.

 - Insoluble substances if added can not alter the osmotic potential.
 Only soluble substances can.

-- Guard cell is living as it has cell membrane.
+- Guard cell is living as it has a cell membrane.

-- Xylem is a dead cell as it lacks cell membrane.
+- Xylem is a dead cell as it lacks a cell membrane.